 A waiver must be approved before any action not wholly in accordance with the contract rules can be taken.

-Subject to compliance with the law, the Leader or Cabinet can waive any of the rules after considering a report from the relevant Head of Service giving reasons for the waiver and taking into consideration advice from the Head of Financial Services and the Head of Law and Governance.
+Subject to compliance with the law, the the Leader or the Cabinet can waive any of the rules after considering a report from the relevant Head of Service giving reasons for the waiver and taking into consideration advice from the Head of Financial Services and the Head of Law and Governance.

 The following sets out how Waivers and Exemptions shall be approved: